International Interdisciplinary Scientific Journal "Expert" upholds the principles of the

 To maintain the publication ethics we strongly believe in strictly following the set guidelines at four different levels to achieve transparency at our level.

-1. AUTHORS : The authors should ensure that their work is entirely original work, and if the work of others have been used, this has been appropriately acknowledged at respective places.
+1. AUTHORS: The authors should ensure that their work is entirely original, and if the work of others has been used, it has been appropriately acknowledged at respective places.
 Plagiarism in all its forms is unacceptable.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical behavior which should be avoided.
-The corresponding author should ensure that there is a full consensus of all co-authors in approving the final version of the submitted research paper and its onward submission to journal for publication.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical behavior and should be avoided.
+The corresponding author should ensure that there is a full consensus of all co-authors in approving the final version of the submitted research paper and its onward submission to the journal for publication.

-• The authors should ensure that they have submitted their original works, and if the authors have used the work of other’s then that has been appropriately cited.
+- The authors should ensure that they have submitted their original works, and if the authors have used the work of others, it has been appropriately cited.
 Plagiarism in all its forms is totally unacceptable.

-• An author should not publish manuscripts describing same research work in more than one journal.
-Submitting the same manuscript to more than one journal constitutes unethical behavior which is unacceptable.
+- An author should not publish manuscripts describing the same research work in more than one journal.
+Submitting the same manuscript to more than one journal constitutes unethical behavior, which is unacceptable.

-• Authorship should be limited to those who have made a significant contribution or interpretation of the reported study.
+- Authorship should be limited to those who have made a significant contribution to the conception, execution, or interpretation of the reported study.
 All those who have made significant contributions should be reported as co-authors.
-Where there are others who have participated in certain substantive aspects of the research should be acknowledged as contributors.
+Where there are others who have participated in certain substantive aspects of the research, they should be acknowledged as contributors.
 The corresponding author should ensure that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

-• When an author notices inaccuracy in his own published work, it is the author’s duty to promptly notify the editor or publisher and cooperate with the editor to retract or correct the paper.
+- When an author notices inaccuracy in their own published work, it is the author’s duty to promptly notify the editor or publisher and cooperate with the editor to retract or correct the paper.

 2. EDITORS: An editor must not use unpublished information in the editor’s own research without the written consent of the author.
 Editors should take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.